ThanHenderson/664-LLJIT-Eval/README.md

 Note that the LLVM build in the Makefile is set for X86 targets only.
 If building for a different machine, the Makefile will need to be altered.

+There are also variations of llvm that can be built based on the analysis you want to perform:
+- Debug Info: `llvm-debug`
+- Control Flow Integrity Support: `llvm-cfi`

 ### Build quickjs
 ```